willhbr/willhbr.github.io/_posts/2023/2023-07-06-why-modernising-shells-is-a-sisyphean-effort.md

 [^will-not-learn-awk]: I know I can probably somehow do all this with `awk`.
 I know that anything is possible in `awk`.
 There are some lines I will not cross, and learning `awk` is one of them.

 There's also a third dimension for any shell, and that's how well it works as an actual interface to type things into.
-The syntax of the Oil `ysh` shell is better than ZSH, but in ZSH I can customise the prompt from hundreds of existing examples, I can use Vim keybindings to edit my command, I have syntax highlighting, I have integration with tools like `fzf` to find previous commands, and I have hundreds of lines of existing shell functions that help me get things done.
-And to top it all off, I can install ZSH on any machine from official package sources.
+The syntax of the Oil `ysh` shell is better than Zsh, but in Zsh I can customise the prompt from hundreds of existing examples, I can use Vim keybindings to edit my command, I have syntax highlighting, I have integration with tools like `fzf` to find previous commands, and I have hundreds of lines of existing shell functions that help me get things done.
+And to top it all off, I can install Zsh on any machine from official package sources.
 Right now, it's not worth it for me to switch over and lose these benefits.